stefanthoss/stefandroid-blog/_posts/2021-05-28-unifi-controller-on-debian.md

 echo "deb http://repo.mongodb.org/apt/debian stretch/mongodb-org/3.6 main" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.6.list
 ```

-Now we can update the package list, remove the pre-existing OpenJDK 11 installation (which comes pre-installed with
+Now we can update the package list, remove the existing OpenJDK 11 installation (which comes pre-installed with
 Debian Buster), and install the new packages.

 ```shell